 The following is an overall summary of ICP.
 More detailed information about the causes, diagnosis, treatment and management of the condition can be found by following the links at About ICP.

 - Intrahepatic cholestasis of pregnancy (ICP) is also known as obstetric cholestasis (OC).
-It affects around 5,500 women a year in the UK, but is more common in other parts of the world.
+It affects around 5,500 women and birthing people a year in the UK, but is more common in other parts of the world.
 It is associated with premature labour, fetal distress and, in the worst cases, stillbirth.

 - ICP occurs when the flow of bile, which is produced in the liver and stored in the gallbladder, becomes sluggish.
 The bile acids in bile help us to digest food, but they are toxic in large amounts.
 As the flow of bile slows down, these bile acids build up and flow into the blood stream.
 They are not life-threatening for the mother-to-be, but they do cross the placenta and reach the baby.
 Some researchers believe that at very high levels they may cause the baby’s heart to stop working.